jebberjeb/lambda-sleep-dev-instance/README.md

 # Sleep Dev Instance Lambda

-This project contains two Lambdas which attempt to shut down an EC2 instance containing a development environment, when it is not in use, to save money.
+This project contains several Lambdas, orchestrated by an AWS Step Function which attempt to shut down an EC2 instance containing a development environment, when it is not in use, to save money.

-`SleepDevInstance` looks for any EC2 instances tagged as dev machines, and tries to shut them down.
+It looks for any EC2 instances tagged as dev machines, and tries to shut them down.
 If it finds `tmux` running, it aborts shutting the instance down.
 In either case, it sends an SNS notification regarding the outcome.

-`WakeDevInstance` attempts to start any EC2 instance tagged as a dev machine, and sends an SNS notification regarding the outcome.
+The `WakeDevInstance` Lambda attempts to start any EC2 instance tagged as a dev machine, and sends an SNS notification regarding the outcome.

 # Prerequisites